Malaysia – Employer of Record / PEO

 Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in Malaysia while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in Malaysia.

 Your new employee is productive sooner, has a better hiring experience and is 100% dedicated to your team.
 You’ll have peace of mind knowing you have a team of dedicated employment experts assisting with every hire.
 Globalization Partners allows you to harness the talent of the brightest people in 150 countries around the world, quickly and painlessly.

 Hiring, Negotiating and Doing Business in Malaysia

 Malay business tends to be run in a top-down manner.
 Decisions can be slow to be reached and require a great deal of patience.
-Meetings usually begin with polite conversation and personal questions, in an effort to form relationship.
+Meetings usually begin with polite conversation and personal questions, in an effort to form a relationship.
 The business discussion that follows can be quite lengthy and detailed.
 Punctuality is important, although the Malays themselves are likely to arrive late.
 While written contracts are a must, expect your Malaysian counterparts to request changes to the signed contract.
 Malays favor indirect communication, so try not to be blunt, avoid a hard sell, and read between the lines.

 When negotiating terms of an employment contract and offer letter with an employee in Malaysia, it may be useful to keep the following standard benefits in Malaysia in mind: